Carla Jimenez

 6. What do you hope to accomplish this summer?

 I want every student to leave with a deeper understanding of the world, their place in it, and what they’re capable of.
-My goal is to create a space where everyone feels valued, challenged, and connected—to the work, to the community, and to each other.
+My goal is to create a space where everyone feels valued, challenged, and connected—to the work, the community, and each other.

 7. What are you most excited about this summer?